An Energy Community Is a Community Owned Business

 Political & Religious Neutrality

-The cooperative serves all members equally — no political or religious agenda.
+The cooperative serves all members equally: not a political or religious agenda.